KevinStolk/nvim/README.md

 ## Plugins:

-> This config is packed with plugins that are essential for development (in my honest opinion) with the goal in mind to have a blazingly fast, reliable and stable experience.
+> This config is packed with plugins that I find are essential for development with the goal in mind to have a blazingly fast, reliable and stable experience.

 ### Current Plugins:

-- Packer (plugin manager for vim)
+- Lazy (plugin manager for vim)
-- Full LSP Setup (LSP Zero):
+- Full LSP Setup:
   - LSPConfig
   - Mason
   - Mason LSPConfig
+  - Mason Tool Installer
   - Typescript-Tools
   - CMP
   - CMP Buffer